 Ever wondered why some chord progressions just sound so good?
 Are you looking to have full control over your chord progressions?
 Then let’s dive into what chord tones are most important!

 What if I tell you that the chords in your chord progression are not the only thing that is important?
 The notes that you accentuate are just as important.
-Because when you know what are the most important chord notes, then you know how to get the sound that you like.
+When you know what are the most important chord notes, then you know how to get the sound that you like.

 So what are the most important notes or tones in your chord and chord progression?
 In short, the top notes and the bottom notes are the most important.
 Let’s find out why this is.